Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 Use incentive pay structures that reflect the challenges of the sales environment

 - Rates of commission should be linked to the selling price, and to the amount of effort needed to make the sale.
-It could range from five percent, if the product is easy to sell, to higher rates if a major effort is needed.
+It could start at 5%, if the product is easy to sell, leading to higher rates if a major effort is needed.

-- Offer weekly or monthly bonuses for sales people working in competitive markets, such as advertising.
+- Offer weekly or monthly bonuses for salespeople working in competitive markets.

 - Review incentive pay annually and adjust as necessary.